pashok4865/Movie-Data-Analysis/README.md

 # 📊 Movie Ratings Data Warehouse & Analysis

 This project uses the MovieLens dataset to examine how movie characteristics influence audience engagement and rating patterns.
-The focus is on identifying which movie attributes—particularly genres and tags—are associated with popularity and strong audience reception.
+The focus is on identifying which movie attributes, particularly genres and tags, are associated with popularity and strong audience reception.

 The project follows a full data warehousing and analytics workflow, beginning with raw CSV ingestion and ending with exploratory visualizations and trend analysis.